2009/01/30

 The human behavior of greed has driven major players on the market such as hedge funds, institutional funds, mutual funds, etc to become speculators which focus on beating the next quarterly result because that will attract new assets to invest in them.

-we are seeing quite the opposite in 2008 with substantial volatility in all asset classes.
+We would think Internet would bring more validity towards the Efficient Market Hypothesis because the information are clear and readily available.
+In fact, we are seeing quite the opposite in 2008 with substantial volatility in all asset classes.
 It is very difficult for people to stay rational, especially during a panic time.
 Also, people's interpretation and predictions will always differ, with more information comes more predictions.
 Finally, the consensus prediction does not make itself correct, but these are a story for another day.

 To be an investor is not as simple as one would think...